 The SQL Server Profiler allows you to create a Profiler trace to capture and analyze SQL Server instance activity, providing the ability to audit actions and diagnose problems.
 Launched from within SQL Server Management Studio or the Windows menu, you can monitor statements running in SQL Server, metrics related to cpu, reads, writes, query duration, where the query is being run from, and more.
 Profiler can be invaluable in identifying causes of query related performance degradation.

-- Easy to navigate Graphical Interface
+- Easy to navigate Graphical Interface (very popular with DBAs)

 - Very good at identifying internal SQL Server problems